GatorGauge/GatorGauge/README.md

 ## Config.ini

 Default Variables.
-DO not place the variables inside of "".
+Do not place the variables inside of "".
 Since the config.ini file contains sensitive information due to the token, it is not supplied in this repository.
 So the user must create a new file in their local root directory called config.ini